faisalazam/YNaMi/readme/H2-SETUP.md

 Caused by: org.h2.jdbc.JdbcSQLSyntaxErrorException: Table "FeatureToggles" not found; SQL statement:
 ```

 </details>
 </blockquote>

-### Suggested Fixed
+### Suggested Fixes

-There are lot of suggested fixes like setting the following in the properties file:
+There are lots of suggested fixes like setting the following in the properties file:

 ```
 spring.flyway.default-schema=YNaMi